- Education and Training

 - IT and employee security issues;

-- Information privacy issues;
+- Information privacy and security issues;

 - Employee permitted use issues.